Will we really see whales?

 There are strict guidelines when it comes to watching whales in Canadian and US waters.
 We take these regulations very seriously so as not to influence the behaviour of marine mammals in any way.
 We want to respect the fact that these are wild animals and remain impartial observers.
 We can get as close as 100m to marine wildlife.

-What else will I see on my trip?
+What else will we see on our trip?

 What happens if we don’t see a whale?